BitmasterXor/Delphi_Socket_Database_Login_Example/README.md

-# 🔒 Delphi NetCom7 Client-Server Application with SQLite & Encryption
+# 🔒 Delphi NetCom7 Client-Server Database Login and Register Application with SQLite & 3DES Encryption

 A Delphi project that implements a secure client-server application using **NetCom7** components.
 The server uses a SQLite database to store encrypted user credentials, while all communication is encrypted with **LockBox2 3DES** for enhanced security.